zer2/Fantasy-Basketball--in-progress-/readme.md

 ## 3.The flaw of Z-scores

 Sneakily, the previous section relied on the assumption that each player would score a pre-determined amount in each category.
 That's not the case at all in reality- head-to-head matchups are weekly affairs, and performances can vary significantly from one week to the next.

-How should we account for this?
-Well, consider the following two scenarios
-- Your opponent has Joel Embiid.
-He will score either $60$, $70$, or $80$ points across the week
-- You don't know if your opponent has Jayson Tatum, Joel Embiid, or Luka Doncic.
-Tatum will score $60$ points, Embiid will score $70$, and Doncic will score $80$

-From your perspective, these two scenarios are the same.
-This suggests that we should be treating randomness across weeks in exactly the same way as we treated randomness across players.
-That is, we should be randomly sampling both players and weekly performances.
+We should have been randomly sampling both players and weekly performances.

 Below, see how metrics for blocks change when we do so